Derivation of Wind Loads on Buildings | Worked Example

 { v }_{ b,0 }={ v }_{ b,map }{ c }_{ alt }

-In order to arrive at the wind pressure, some factors are applied to the fundamental wind velocity to obtain a base velocity which is used to determine the basic wind pressure and peak velocity pressure from which wind load can be calculated.
+In order to arrive at the wind pressure, some factors are applied to the fundamental wind velocity to obtain a base velocity which is used to determine the basic wind pressure and peak velocity pressure from which wind loads can be calculated.
 The full expression for the basic wind velocity may be written as

 { v }_{ b }={ v }_{ b,map }{ c }_{ alt }{ c }_{ dir }{ c }_{ season }